scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 1 hour

 Overpower the mind of a creature you can see, taking control of the creature.
 Make a spellcasting roll against the creatures Willpower save.
 On success the creature is Possessed by you, with you sensing through the creatures senses.
 For the duration you are incapacitated, instead taking actions for the creature.
-Taking damage as the controlled creature causes you to make concentration checks as if you took the damage yourself.
+Taking damage as the controlled creature causes you to make concentration saves as if you took the damage yourself.
 If the controlled creature dies while you are still in control of it you take 2/2 in psychic damage from the strain of dying and are stunned until the end of your next turn.

 Add a superior die for every level cast above 8th.